West Palm Beach Car Accident Lawyers

 We also pride ourselves on making this initial consultation convenient for potential clients.
 Our main office is located in downtown Lake Worth, across from City Hall.
 We are able to offer appointments during the evening and on weekends.
 We are even available to travel to your home or to the hospital, as we know that it can be challenging—if not impossible—for many motor vehicle accident victims to travel in the immediate wake of a crash.

 The best way to acquire all the compensation you deserve after a West Palm Beach, FL car accident is by determining the fault of the other parties involved.
 If you are unable to assign fault you will have trouble recovering compensation.

-Some car accidents can be easy to assign fault because it involved just you and one other driver.
+Some car accidents can be easy to assign fault because they involve just one other driver.
 But, when there are multiple vehicles involved, things can get a bit more complicated.
-Our West Palm Beach car accident lawyers have represented clients who have been injured in the following types of car accidents:
+West Palm Beach car accident lawyers from our firm can represent you if you’ve been injured in any of the following types of car accidents:

 - Poor road conditions

 - Bad weather